Divya2410/Divya2410/README.md

 <h2 align="center">Namaste!
 So glad you're here. 🐿️ </h2>
-👋 I’m Divya Mishra, a first year astronomy grad student at Texas A&M University.
+👋 I’m Divya Mishra, a astronomy grad student at Texas A&M University.
 I did my bachelor's in Electronics and Communication Engineering from Madan Mohan Malaviya University of Technology, Gorakhpur.

 - 👀 I’m primarily interested in observational astronomy and most of my work here would be related to it.
 - 📫 The best way to reach me would be via email **divya2410mishra@gmail.com**